solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-4-Start-the-hands-on-tutorial.md

 ![This image shows the Build your own template in the editor button.](media/build-your-own-custom-template.png "Build your own template in the editor")

-- Load the ARM template file from your local drive.
+- Load the ARM template file from the cloned repo directory.

 ![This image shows how to load the ARM template from the local drive.](media/load-local-arm-template.png "Loading the ARM template")